28 years ago - Victor Stone is born.

 Plus, they're bound to have a mother-box in their trophy room.

 So how is this going to work?
 We like the idea that his body is slowly changing over time, so we can slowly build up his cybernetics as the years pass.
 Then we come to THIS year, and he joins the Watchtower and has access to all the cool alien tech.
 At this point, I imagine his whole body is pretty modular, so it makes sense that he'd finally build his sleek new tech, and have access to all his cool super-hacking and teleportation powers.
+It's then reasonable that his original modular cybornetics might in fact undergo the story arc with the Grid AI.

 This is one case where it's not so much about picking one or two costumes, but allowing that he slowly changes over time.
 If nothing else, I'm personally really jazzed that he finally has his own chest logo now.